programmatically/wordpress-csv-import-post_meta/README.md

 On line 47 you will need to change/add the post_meta you require and as above reference the correct row in the CSV

+To activate the script you will need to got to the url on your website where the file is ie. www.mysite.com/runme.php

+You may also be able to run the php file via SSH if you encounter problems with large CSV's